Danpav1/Generate-Sort/README.md

 This will create and fill the text_files folder heirarchy with the dataset (270 generated text files).

+The dataset folder can be found within the General-Sort folder.
+The datasets are sorted in size (small, medium, large) and type (unsorted, sorted, reverseSorted).

+NOTE: Everytime you generate a new dataset, the old dataset is overwritten.

 ###### Then sort the files and measure their efficiency:
 	python3 ./customSorts.py

 This will create and fill the results folder heirarchy with the results of the tests run against the dataset.

+The results folder can be found within the General-Sort folder.
+The results are sorted in dataset input size (small, medium, large) and type (unsorted, sorted, reverseSorted).

+All of the run time data for each test as well as the overall run time mean and standard deviation is stored at the end of any given results file.

+NOTE: Everytime you generate a new dataset and run customSorts, the old results are overwritten.